 - Highly heterogeneous data:

-Given the very purpose of the systems at the higher levels of the enterprise, such as ERP systems, the time horizon of the data is long – such as product campaigns or customer specific transactions that may span to months; or MES systems managing shift or daily production schedules.
+Given the very purpose of the systems at the higher levels of the enterprise, such as ERP systems, the time horizon of the data is long – such as product campaigns or customer-specific transactions that may span months; or MES systems managing shift or daily production schedules.

-The time horizon of the plant floor systems on the other hand may have time horizon spans of minutes, seconds or even sub-second.
+The time horizon of the plant floor systems on the other hand may have time horizon spans of minutes, seconds, or even sub-seconds.